binaryphile/www.minimak.org/pages/index.md

     width: 100%
 ---

-# Ok, so how do I learn more?
+# Ok, so how do I get started?

 The easiest way to get started with MiniMak is to go to the [Download](download) page.